spham395/08-C-Programming/02 Variables/performance_labs/labA.md

 * double
 * char

-Then print the variables and their sizes.
+Then print the variables and their sizes, using the previous lab as a reference.
+We will discuss printing in later topics.